-Wonderfully aromatic and a great depth of taste, this soup is a delight on a cold evening.
-Loads of onions in the soup, served with a loaf of warm toasted garlic bread, would readily make it a meal by itself
+A French onion soup is wonderfully aromatic and with a great depth of taste, this soup is a delight on a cold evening.
+Loads of onions in the soup, served with a loaf of warm toasted garlic bread, would readily make it a meal by itself.
+It is probably the only French recipe I cook regularly :P

 4 large onions- thinly sliced